vechain/thor-galactica/.github/docs/README.md

     The range might not necessarily be `newestBlock` - `blockCount` if the oldest block does not exist or is not included due to the backtrace limit (see flags below for more details about this limit). `blockCount` can be higher than the backtrace limit, but the response will include only values within the valid range.

     - `oldestBlock`: The oldest block in the requested range.
-    - `baseFees`: An array of block base fees for the requested range.
+    - `baseFeePerGas`: An array of block base fees for the requested range.
-    - `gasUsedRatios`: An array of gas ratios (block gas used divided by the block gas limit) for the requested range.
+    - `gasUsedRatio`: An array of gas ratios (block gas used divided by the block gas limit) for the requested range.
+    - `reward`: An array of arrays of rewards by the percentiles provided in the request via *rewardPercentiles*.
+Each inner array contains the reward values for each percentile requested.

-- `fees/priority`: Similar to [`eth_maxPriorityFeePerGas`](https://docs.metamask.io/services/reference/ethereum/json-rpc-methods/eth_maxpriorityfeepergas/), this endpoint suggests a tip that is sufficient to be included as the `maxPriorityFeePerGas` value in a transaction, ensuring it is included in the closest possible block.
+- `fees/priority`: Similar to [`eth_maxPriorityFeePerGas`](https://docs.metamask.io/services/reference/ethereum/json-rpc-methods/eth_maxpriorityfeepergas/), this endpoint recommends an optimal tip value to use as `maxPriorityFeePerGas` in a transaction.
+Setting this recommended tip increases the likelihood of swift block inclusion.

     _Response parameters_:
     - `maxPriorityFeePerGas`: The tip value to be used as the `maxPriorityFeePerGas` in a transaction (also to be considered for `maxFeePerGas` since it is the block base fee plus this tip).